holochain/docs-pages/src/pages/concepts/6_crud_actions.md

 * All data in the source chain and DHT is immutable once it's written.
 Nothing is ever deleted.
 * It's useful to be able to modify data, so Holochain offers delete and update actions that simulate mutability by adding status-changing metadata to existing data.
 * Because this may surprise users, developers have a responsibility to inform them of the permanence of data and protect them from negative consequences.
-* In the future we intend to introduce actions that request the actual deletion of data.
+* In the future we may introduce actions that request the actual deletion of data.

 !!! learn Learn more